Religious Education and Worship in Portsmouth Diocese

 “For all children religious education is a proper subject in its own right in the school’s curriculum.
 It is a rigorous academic discipline as any other subject.
 For those already engaged in the journey of faith, religious education will be catechesis, and for some children and young people religious education will be evangelisation, the first opportunity to hear the good news of the gospel.”
 Curriculum Directory for Catholic Schools (Bishops’ Conference of England and Wales 1996)

-RE is a core subject and as such we dedicate 10% of the timetable to its teaching.
-As advised by Portsmouth Diocese, we follow the God Matters programme of study.
+Religious Education (RE) is a core subject and as such 10% of our timetable is dedicated to its teaching.

 Each unit gives a child the opportunity to develop their knowledge and understanding of scripture, religious belief and tradition through a series of tasks that require them to Engage, Explore and Express what they have learned.
 A child is encouraged to make links with previous learning, begin to make connections between faith, belief, values and action, and construct arguments to justify a viewpoint.

 This is taught creatively, taking account of the age and stage of each child, and the teaching will include - role play, art, music, text and film.